albertoZurini/ETHGlobal-New-York-2025-Zircuit/README.md

 # ToolBooth: Zircuit-Native AI-Secured Micropaywalls

-Short description
+Short description:
 ToolBooth is an AI-hardened micropaywall protocol that lets websites and publishers charge small fees (via HTTP 402) for bot or agent access.
 By building on Zircuit, ToolBooth leverages Sequencer-Level Security (SLS) and Account Abstraction (AA) to deliver safer, fraud-resistant payments at internet scale.

-Why we should win
+Why we should win:
 All major protocols are converging on x402-style pay-per-access.
 Zircuit can own this narrative by offering the only version hardened at the sequencer level.
 ToolBooth creates FOMO: if publishers integrate x402 elsewhere, they’ll miss the unique protections that only Zircuit provides.

 ---